dotnet/insertions-client/docs/README.md

 - [Codebase](#codebase)

 ### [How it works](#how-it-works)
-Though there are details to it, what InsertionsClient does can be summarized in the following steps:
+What InsertionsClient does can be summarized in the following steps:
 1. Iterates through the assets in the manifest file and matches them with the NuGet packages listed in _default.config_ and _.packageconfig_ files.
 1. Version numbers of the matching NuGet packages in config files are updated with the version numbers in the _manifest.json_ file.
 1. If an access token is specified with **-a:** switch, binaries for the updated packages are downloaded.
 Contents of the packages are used to update the values of properties defined under `PackagePreprocessorDefinitions` tag in .props files.